-Assess the potential for the project's construction and operation to change existing and potential land uses of the project site and adjacent areas.
+Assess the potential for the project's construction and operation to change existing and potential land uses of the project site and adjacent areas, including existing and proposed infrastructure.
 Detail the proposed land use options after mining ceases, including the suitability of the area to be used for primary production, industry, or nature conservation.
 Assess the factors favouring or limiting the establishment of those options compared to land use and suitability prior to construction of the project and assess the potential liabilities for long-term management.